BigBearZab/Kaggle_titanic_comp/README.md

 # Kaggle_titanic_comp
-My first forray into making a kaggle submission, using the infamous Titanic challange
+My first forray into making a kaggle submission, using the infamous Titanic challange.
+Accuracy of submission: 0.74641

 Structure:
 Data processing must be completed first so that the models will actually work correctly.
 There is then a logistical regression and random forest model modelling survival on the data available in at 70:30 train to test split.
 This was to check if one model performed better.
 Surprisingly both models gave the same results.